How You Can Prepare for Divorce

 1.Know your rights.
 The more you know and understand Colorado divorce law, the better prepared you’ll be to meet deadlines, submit required documents, and advocate for the outcomes you want to achieve.

 3.Prepare your legal filings.
 All the documents you need for a simple, non-contested proceeding are available for free from the State Judicial Website.
-These documents are crafted in a user-friendly waand instructions on how and when to file them are available for purchase for a nominal fee from most district court clerks’ offices.
-You should typically file your case in the county in which you (and if applicable, your children) reside.
+These documents are crafted in a user-friendly way and instructions on how and when to file them are available for purchase for a nominal fee from most district court clerks’ offices.
+You should file your case in the county in which you (and if applicable, your children) or your spouse resides.
+If you and your spouse are separated and reside in different counties, consult with an attorney to discuss if one county may be a better choice over the other to initiate your divorce proceedings.

 5.Be proactive.
 Know your deadlines and try to stay ahead of the curve.
-First, get all your mandatory financial disclosures ready.
-Some of these documents may need to be ordered, and you will make life much easier on yourself if you get going on this right away.
+First, prepare all of your mandatory financial disclosures as required under Colorado Rules of Civil Procedure 16.2.
+Some of these documents may need to be requested and can take time to obtain, so the sooner you start working on gathering these documents, the better.
 Follow the procedure for getting hearing dates and respond quickly to all reasonable inquiries and offers from the other side or the court.
 It’s a good idea to familiarize yourself with the general stages of divorce so you can be prepared ahead of time.

 6.Read Orders and Notices from the court.
 Don’t toss documents you receive from the court.
-They’re important and contain information about requirements and deadlines in your case.
+Make sure you read them carefully as they’re important and contain information about requirements and deadlines in your case.
 This includes the Case Management Order that outlines important deadlines and rules.

 Need Help Filing for Divorce?
 View Our Divorce Prep Resources.